fabioMatosCosta/messages-api/README.md

 ### Testing

-For testing the API I used Postman
+For testing the API I used Postman.

 #### Headers